arm358/BoatBuddy/README.md

 ### Functions
 Note: all functions work in portrait and landscape mode, but landscape fits the screen better

-- Tap the Tide data button in the top-left corner to toggle the tide chart
+- Tap the Tide Data icon in the top-left corner to toggle the tide chart
   - The Tide data button is replaced by the current speed.
-Tap to revert back to Speedometer
+  - Tap again to revert back to Speedometer

-- Tap the Heading in the top right corner to toggle to the Map.
+- Tap the Heading icon in the top right corner to toggle to the Map.
   - Use pinching and two-fingers to zoom and spin the view.
   - Tap the Lock button to stop the view from being moved to the current position.
 Useful for panning around the map.
-    - Tap the Lock button again to re-couple the view with the current position.
+    - Tap the Unlock button to re-couple the view with the current position.
   - Tap the Route button to toggle on/off the track history (previous route) from view.
   - Tap the Heading again to revert back to the Speedometer (or tide chart -- whichever was displayed last)